cooperrc/engineering-dynamics/module_00/introduction.md

 # Activities

-* Read the syllabus and post a discussion response on Campuswire
+* Read the syllabus and post a discussion response on GitHub Discussions
 * Acquaint yourself with the course instructor
 * Read about the course organization and tools
 * Complete and submit a Jupyter notebook